If you are a heart patient who is taking blood thinners, such as warfarin (Coumadin®), you need to be careful not to overdo vitamin K.

 Blood thinners are often prescribed for people at risk for developing harmful blood clots.

-If you suddenly increase your intake of vitamin K intake in your diet, it can have an unintended consequence.
+If you suddenly increase your intake of vitamin K, it can have an unintended consequence.
 It can actually decrease the effect of warfarin, says cardiologist Leslie Cho, MD.

 “This is because vitamin K is an essential part of the chemical process for forming blood clots in your body,” she says.

 Don’t cut vitamin K out completely